-Hello and welcome to my site!
-It is dedicated to discussion of issues surrounding music education and contemporary music, which for these purposes, means ‘classical’ music of the 20th & 21st centuries.
+Hello and welcome to my site which is dedicated to discussion of issues surrounding music education and contemporary music, which for these purposes, means ‘classical’ music of the 20th & 21st centuries.

-Please contact me here with your queries about my training & consultancy services;
+Ask me about my training & consultancy services;